felipeloha/roaster_app/README.md

     - Implement UI/UX departments, work types and users
 - Better permissions management in the backend
     - Block specific operations on backend level depending on the user role
+- Improve pub/sub notifications
+  - Right now is only implemented in the shifts view
+  - Only the shift assignment is implemented.
+Shift creation is missing
 - Use the timezone in the frontend and work with it in the backend
 - Make the UI/UX much better in general
 - Load tests and possible optimizations